DigitalHarborFoundation/FlexEval/README.md

 The LLM is fed the text input, produces a response (called a `completion`), and the output is compared to the "ideal" output (usually: do they match?).
 This is fine for testing the reasoning and retrieval capabilities of new LLMs.
 However, when creating a conversational LLM _systems_, we will not have a specific ideal string in mind for every conversational turn.

-There are two basic paradigms for use.

-Completion:

-- _matching_: an LLM is treated as a function.
-It is given an input prompt or past conversation and produce output text.
-The output is compared to an "ideal" string.
-This is useful in contexts where the LLM output has a "right answer", such as with information retrieval or math.
-The output here is usually pass/match or fail/no-match per example.
-- _machine graded_: an LLM output is graded by another LLM according to a rubric.
-This is useful when the LLM is expected to adhere to (or avoid) general behaviors, such as being polite or avoiding the `yeasayer effect'.
-The output is a score

-"Matching" is probably not as useful for LEVI applications as it is for evaluation of generic LLMs, since we want LLM agents to be conversational, and since most tutors should not immediately give a student the correct answer.
-However, machine-graded rubrics may well be very useful.
-This package makes it easy (editing one file) to add your own rubric and evaluate LLM responses against that rubric.

-This package also extends the OpenAI Evals library to add generic function-evaluated metrics.
-Anything you can write as a Python function (calculating string length, Flesch reading ease, or anything you can think of) can be added as an evaluation metric.
+This package extends the OpenAI Evals library to add generic function-evaluated metrics.
+Anything you can write as a Python function (calculating string length, Flesch reading ease, the number of emojis in the LLM response, or anything you can think of) can be added as an evaluation metric.

 ## Running